bbfrederick/rapidtide/INSTALL.rst

 This will use the most recent version on dockerhub.

 Now that the file is downloaded, you can run and rapidtide command in the Docker container.
-For example, to run a simple rapidtide2x analysis, you would use the following command (you can do this all in one step - it will just integrate the first pull into the run time if the version you request hasn't already been downloaded).
+For example, to run a simple rapidtide analysis, you would use the following command (you can do this all in one step - it will just integrate the first pull into the run time if the version you request hasn't already been downloaded).

-Docker runs completely in it's own selfcontained environment.
+Docker runs completely in it's own self-contained environment.
 If you want to be able to interact with disks outside of container, you map the volume to a mount point in the container using the --volume=EXTERNALDIR:MOUNTPOINT[,ANOTHERDIR:ANOTHERMOUNTPOINT] option to docker.
 ::